Doylestown, Pennsylvania: Education

+Higher education

+Delaware Valley University (DelVal), a private university founded in 1896 as the National Farm School, has a Doylestown postal address but is located primarily in Doylestown Township.
+Its 570-acre campus enrolls approximately 1,900 students and offers more than 28 undergraduate majors, 12 master's programs, and a doctoral program across three schools: the School of Agriculture and Environmental Science, the School of Business, Arts and Sciences, and the School of Graduate and Professional Studies.
+The university was founded by Reform rabbi Joseph Krauskopf, who was inspired by conversations with Leo Tolstoy to train Jewish immigrants as farmers, and gained university status in 2015.
+Nearly 35 percent of students participate in varsity athletics; the university competes in NCAA Division III in the Middle Atlantic Conference, fielding teams in football, lacrosse, soccer, basketball, and other sports.
+The university operates Kids U!, a summer youth program now in its twelfth year serving children ages 5 to 14 with weekly camps in STEM, animal science, performing arts, coding, and sports, as well as Inspire U!, a program for teens ages 14 to 18.
+The campus hosts public lectures, concerts, and community events throughout the academic year.

 Climate

 According to the Köppen climate classification system, Doylestown has a hot-summer, humid continental climate (Dfa).
 Dfa climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, at least four months with an average mean temperature ≥ 50.0 °F, at least one month with an average mean temperature ≥ 71.6 °F and no significant precipitation difference between seasons.
 Although most summer days are slightly humid in Doylestown, episodes of heat and high humidity can occur with heat index values > 105 °F. Since 1981, the highest air temperature was 102.8 °F on July 22, 2011, and the highest daily average mean dew point was 75.3 °F on December 8, 2016.
 The average wettest month is July which corresponds with the annual peak in thunderstorm activity.
 Since 1981, the wettest calendar day was 7.11 in on September 16, 1999.

 During winter months, the average annual extreme minimum air temperature is -1.3 °F. Since 1981, the coldest air temperature was -12.1 °F on January 22, 1984.
 Episodes of extreme cold and wind can occur with wind chill values < -12 °F. The average annual snowfall (Nov-Apr) is between 30 in and 36 in.
 Ice storms and large snowstorms depositing ≥ 12 in of snow occur once every few years, particularly during nor’easters from December through February.